jcaudle/minifred/README.md

 This software depends on the nightly build of Rust and Cargo.
 It can be built with the following command:

     bootimage build

+## Running in QEMU

+Assuming that QEMU is installed, the OS can be run with `bootimage run`.